frobijn/nF_nanoframework.github.io/content/unit-test/framework-v3/migrate-from-v2.md

-# Migrate from nanoFramework.TestFramework v2
+﻿# Migrate from nanoFramework.TestFramework v2

 ## Keep using the v2 test platform
 It is possible to have a solution with both unit tests project that use v2 of the test platform and projects that use v3.
 The v2 projects will be handled by the v2 test adapter, the v3 projects by the v3 test platform.
 The v2 test projects will not benefit from any of the v3 improvements.

-## Migrate to v3, do not update any code
+## Migrate to v3, minimal updates to the code
 The next step is to migrate the v2 test projects to v3:

 - Remove the NuGet package `nanoFramework.TestFramework` from the project and add `nanoFramework.TestFramework.UnitTestsProject`.